-Country Club Membership - The Company reimburses the CEO and CFO for the initiation fee and monthly dues associated with a country club membership.
-While the country club may be used for business purposes, the Compensation Committee believes that this benefit is generally considered a perquisite of these positions, and is maintained in order to attract and retain highly qualified executives for these positions.
+Country Club Membership-In fiscal 2008, the Company reimbursed the CEO and CFO for the initiation fee and monthly dues associated with a country club membership.
+While the country club may be used for business purposes, this benefit is a competitive practice and is offered and considered a perquisite of these positions.
+This practice, nonetheless, will be discontinued in fiscal 2009.

-Auto Allowance - It is the policy of the Company to provide company vehicles or vehicle allowances to corporate officers, management personnel, and to other personnel with a defined business need.
+Auto Allowance-It is the policy of the Company to provide company vehicles or vehicle allowances to corporate officers, management personnel, and other personnel with a defined business need.
 The assignment of a company-provided vehicle or vehicle allowance is determined by (1) the level of the position, (2) the nature of the position and (3) business necessity.
 A vehicle allowance is provided to executive officers as a perquisite.
 The amount of the vehicle allowance varies by position.
 The vehicle allowance is paid as part of regular payroll and is taxable income.
+The vehicle allowance perquisite for all executive officers was eliminated effective June 1, 2008.